Dattel/homeassistant-influxdb2/README.md

 ## Authors & contributors

-This repository is maintained by [Daniel][dattel]
+This repository is maintained by [Daniel][dattel] \
-The original idea behind the InfluxDB2 Addon setup is by [Jay Antoney][jantoney]. \
+But the original idea behind the InfluxDB2 Addon setup is by [Jay Antoney][jantoney]. \
-However I used the InfluxDB v1.x add-on from [Franck Nijhof][frenck] for some inspiration.
+However we are both using the InfluxDB v1.x add-on from [Franck Nijhof][frenck] for some inspiration.

 For a full list of all authors and contributors, check [the contributor's page][contributors].